Information products for TAC clients

 Other Publications

-These documents summarise the protocols agreed by the TAC, Law Institute of Victoria (LIV) and Australian Lawyers Alliance (ALA) regarding common law entitlements, assessment procedures, information exchange and delivery of payments for seriously injured clients.
+The below documents summarise the Protocols.
+These have been agreed by the TAC, LIV and ALA.
+They cover common law entitlements, assessment procedures, information exchange and settlement.

 These documents summarise the Protocols agreed by the TAC, Law Institute of Victoria (LIV) and Australian Lawyers Alliance (ALA) to achieve dispute resolution regarding no-fault claims.